You are leaving Lundbeck.com/US

 Alzheimer’s disease overview

-Alzheimer’s disease is a progressive brain disorder, in which the brain gradually degenerates.
-It most frequently occurs in people aged above 65 years.
+Alzheimer’s disease most frequently occurs in people aged above 65 years.

-Over the course of the disease, areas of the brain degenerate, resulting in cellular loss and dysfunction, a gradual loss of memory, problems with reasoning or judgment, disorientation, difficulty in learning, loss of language skills and decline in the ability to perform routine tasks.2-3 These changes increasingly impact upon the person’s daily life, reducing their independence, until ultimately, they are entirely dependent on others.2
+Over the course of the disease, areas of the brain degenerate, resulting in cellular loss and dysfunction, a gradual loss of memory, problems with reasoning or judgement, disorientation, difficulty in learning, loss of language skills and decline in the ability to perform routine tasks.2-3 These changes have an increasing impact on the person’s daily life, reducing their independence, until ultimately, they are entirely dependent on others.2

 Alzheimer’s disease also has an enormous impact on those who care for an individual with Alzheimer’s disease.4 Most caregivers are close relatives who provide care in the home – a demanding and exhausting role that represents a huge emotional and physical burden.3-4